Spanish

 • Sharing the planet

-The course is examined at the end of the 2 year linear course and consists of 70% External Assessment and 30% Internal Assessment
+The course is examined at the end of the 2-year linear course and consists of 70% External Assessment and 30% Internal Assessment.

-• External Assessment: Paper 1, Productive Skills
+• External Assessment: Paper 1, Productive Skills (1hr 15mins Standard Level, 1hr 30 Higher Level, 25%)

-• External Assessment Paper 2, Receptive Skills
+• External Assessment: Paper 2, Receptive Skills (1hr, 45mins Standard Level, 2 hrs Higher Level, 50%)

 View more subject choices